skip to main content

 • Proof of current physical examination (In order to meet State requirements, must have occurred after March 1 of the year that the child is starting school.)

-For more information, please call the school office directly as shown below, or call the Curriculum/Instructional Office at the District Office at (562) 902-4271.
+For more information, please call the school office directly as shown below, or call the Curriculum Office at the District Office at (562) 902-4271.

 El Portal Elementary School